tatewixom/tatewixom/README.md

-• My name is Tate Wixom\n
+• My name is Tate Wixom

-• I'm interested in game development\n
+• I'm interested in game development

-• I'm currently learning C++ & SFML\n
+• I'm currently learning C++ & SFML

-• You can contact me at:\n
+• You can contact me at:
   - tatewixdeveloper@gmail.com\n
-• Project(s) working on are:\n
+• Project(s) working on are:
   - A basic game with collision, animated characters, and basic user handling